PromisedSoftware/remote-controlled-car/README.txt

 Some shafts (or similar cylinder) Two: 3x20mm AND Four 3:10mm Two bearings 3x8x3mm [inner hole X outter size X depth] About 3 screws with nuts M2 10mm
-Some wires at least 0.5mm core (for batteries connetcions use much thicker) Recommended: 1mm core Rubber that will work as a tire for 4 wheels example: Bicycle puncture
+Some wires at least 0.5mm core (for batteries connetcions use much thicker) Recommended: 0.75 or 1mm core Rubber that will work as a tire for 4 wheels example: scrap of bicycle puncture or something similar

 Optional changes:
 In case logic level transistor instead of IRFZ44N additional 1.5v batteries may be not needed